 Periodontal disease is a chronic condition.
 Like diabetes and high blood pressure, periodontal disease is not curable.
 However, it can be kept under control by a combination of regular professional treatment and diligent home care.

 Scaling and Root Planing: The first step is a special non-surgical procedure called scaling and root planing (SRP).
 During scaling, our hygienist uses hand and ultrasonic instruments to carefully go beneath the gum line to remove plaque and tartar deposits all the way to the bottom of each periodontal pocket.
 For patient comfort, we suggest gentle numbing of the gums before starting this process.
 The hygienist then smoothes or planes the root surfaces.
 This procedure helps the gum tissue heal and encourages the periodontal pockets to shrink.
 SRP treatment generally requires two visits.

-SRP Follow-Up in 4 Weeks: About four weeks after your SRP treatment, you should return to the office so Dr. Flower and the hygienist can examine your gums to see how the periodontal pockets have decreased and healed.
+SRP Follow-Up in 4 Weeks: About four weeks after your SRP treatment, you should return to the office so Dr. Jordan and the hygienist can examine your gums to see how the periodontal pockets have decreased and healed.
 The hygienist may also polish the teeth to create smooth surfaces that help prevent the accumulation of stains and plaque.
 It is usually difficult to do the polishing during the SRP visits because of the presence of bleeding.